Skip to main content

 What it does: A GLP-1 receptor agonist that suppresses appetite, slows digestion, and improves insulin sensitivity.
 The compound behind Ozempic (diabetes) and Wegovy (weight loss).

 Evidence tier: 🟢 FDA-Approved — one of the most clinically validated weight-loss compounds available.
-STEP trials showed ~15% average body weight reduction at the 2.4 mg weekly dose.
+STEP trials showed about 15% average body-weight reduction at the 2.4 mg weekly dose.

 Best for: People needing to lose 20+ lbs, those with difficult appetite control, type 2 diabetes, metabolic syndrome.